sagiadinos/garlic-player/README.md

 For Android player-qml is needed, cause QtMultimedia-Widgets are not supported.

 Attention!
-Do not use 5.9.1 for garlic-qml cause the QML Image Type has an extremly [mem leak](https://bugreports.qt.io/browse/QTBUG-61754) which make it useable for a continous playing media player.
+Do not use 5.9.1 for garlic-c2qml cause the QML Image Type has an extremly [mem leak](https://bugreports.qt.io/browse/QTBUG-61754) which make it useable for a continous playing media player.

 *garlic.sh [options] SMIL_INDEX*